master-of-none/rest-auth/README.md

 2.  **POST `/login`**

-    -   **Description:** This endpoint allows users to log in by providing their credentials (username and password).
+    -   **Description:** This endpoint allows users to log in by providing their credentials (username or email and password).
 It checks the provided credentials against the database and returns a JWT token if the credentials are valid.
+User can provide email or username to login.
     -   **Request Body:**

         ```json
         {
             "username": "exampleuser",
+            "email": "example@mail.com",
             "password": "password123"
         }
         ```